 Introduction to Runes and Relics

-Runes provide direct stat bonuses — attack power, HP, speed, stamina, and mana.
-They are slotted into a monster’s rune board, which expands as the monster levels up and ranks up.
-Relics, on the other hand, are special items that grant unique active or passive abilities, crafted in the Relic Workshop using essences gathered from the Adventure Map and events.
+Runes provide direct stat bonuses (attack, HP, speed, stamina, mana) and slot into a monster’s rune board.
+Relics grant unique active or passive abilities, crafted in the Relic Workshop using essences from the Adventure Map and events.

 Rune Basics: Types, Tiers, and Mechanics